hargoniX/bachelor/thesis/thesis.typ

     unsafe { data.split_at_unchecked(mid) }
 }
 ```]
-Using the `unsafe` block feature like here is an instruction to the compiler to
+Using the `unsafe` block feature like here, is an instruction to the compiler to
 trust the programmer that the contained code is safe in this context.
 The context
 in the above function being that we already asserted the necessary preconditions.